cwarden45/DTC_Scripts/23andMe/1000_Genomes/README.md

 Personal Thoughts
 -----------------

 One thing that I think may need to be made clear is that a surprising 23andMe ancestry result may <b><u>not</b></u> necessarily be more accurate than your prior expectations.
-You should consider this result as one possible piece of evidence that you combine with other information to guide you through possible interpretations of your ancestry.
+You should consider ancestry predictions as one possible piece of evidence that you combine with other information to guide you through possible interpretations of your ancestry.

 I have my "raw" 23andMe data available on the [Personal Genome Project website](https://my.pgp-hms.org/profile/hu832966), and I have also exported and uploaded a PDF Health+Ancestry report (as well as two tables of Ancestry segments, of varying confidence).